-To encourage more people to invest in this retirement scheme, an additional deduction worth Rs.
-50,000 was announced, as per Section 80CCD(1B) or Section 80ccd2 of Income Tax Act.
-Now, to know more about the benefits of this section, keep on reading!
+Many salaried and non-salaried people invest in the National Pension Scheme or NPS to secure their life post retirement.
+To encourage more people to invest in NPS, an additional deduction worth Rs.
+50,000 was announced, as per Section 80CCD(1B) or Section 80CCD (2) of Income Tax Act.

 Section 80CCD of ITA mainly facilitates deductions to individuals who contribute to the National Pension Scheme.
 Until 2015, as per the norms of the Income Tax Act, individuals could only avail of tax benefits of up to Rs.
 1 lakh for the same.
 However, the Government made a few changes to this provision and announced that the maximum deduction would be Rs.
 1.5 lakh from 2015 onwards.